 Coping mechanisms such as substance abuse or self-harm may be used to numb painful emotions, while adaptive survival strategies like dissociation or hypervigilance may develop to cope with ongoing threats.

 Additionally, complex trauma can have long-term physical health impacts, including chronic pain, gastrointestinal issues, and cardiovascular problems due to the physiological effects of stress on the body.
+Trauma-informed care is crucial in therapeutic settings to create a safe and validating environment for individuals to process traumatic experiences, develop coping strategies, and connect with support networks.

 Related Reading: Learn How Trauma Controls Our Adult Relationship

-Is It Normal For People Experience Trauma?
+Is It Normal For People To Experience Trauma?

 Studies of the overall population show that over half of adults in the United States have gone through at least one significant trauma (Elliott, 1997; Kessler, Sonnega, Bromet, Hughes, & Nelson, 1995; Norris, 1992).